idealparable/BibleQ/BibleIsAntiSlavery.md

 He wanted us not to sin in the first place and have food easily accessed everywhere with easy fun gardening work and the like, no curse, no fall, no death, and obviously no need for slavery or servanthood.

 I mean I guess people could have taken on other tasks on their own like a scientific study and others could have, if people hadn't sinned and humanity expanded beyond two etc., volunteered to help, so serving in a sense.
-But this wouldn't be much at all like what I'm talking about that was allowed in Law of Moses.
+But this wouldn't be much at all like what I'm talking about that was allowed in the Law of Moses.

 8: The skeptic's claim here is evidently unsupported that Christianity owes its debt to the Enlightenment for abolition.
 No attempt at support is offered here at least, so no further reply would be needed until he or someone does.
 That said, see what I said earlier about God using all of this, so any positive influence would be THROUGH the Enlightenment by God!
 So this would hardly work as an anti-Bible point.
 Just a very confused skeptic.